The pioneer Joyful Train: Resort Shirakami

 Shamisen performance on board the train.
 (Image credit: JR East / Akio Kobori)

 Depending on train, there are various onboard performances such as shamisen (三味線 traditional Japanese string instrument), storytelling in the local Tsugaru dialect, and puppet shows.
 I enjoyed the shamisen performance most, as there is a segment where the audience can join in, and it's just a very fun and interactive experience.

 The Resort Shirakami runs on the JR Gonō Line (五能線), winding around the Shirakami-Sanchi (白神山地) UNESCO World Natural Heritage Site in Akita Prefecture and Aomori Prefecture, where you can find primeval beech trees (橅 buna), rare animals like the black woodpecker (くまげら kumagera), and stunning lakes and ponds like Aoike (青池).
 You guessed it—it is from Shirakami-Sanchi that the three Resort Shirakami trains got their names!

 Resort Shirakami Buna Train.
 (Image credit: JR East / Carissa Loh)

 Buna means "beech tree", and is the newest Resort Shirakami train, having been refurbished in 2016.
-Its green exterior is meant to symbolize nature and trees, and runs on a hybrid electric/diesel engine.
+Its green exterior is meant to symbolise nature and trees, and it runs on a hybrid electric/diesel engine.
 The interior design features a lot of wood from local areas that the train passes through (Akita is famous for cedar), as well bright and warm colors like yellow, orange and pink.

 The Resort Shirakami Buna's sales counter.
 (Image credit: JR East / Carissa Loh)

 The Buna is also the only train with an on-board sales counter 「Oraho」, which sells souvenirs, ekiben (駅弁 lunch boxes for eating on the train) made with local ingredients, local craft beers, sake, as well as local handicrafts.
 Opposite the counter are window-facing bar seats which face the sea.If you can only ride just one of the Resort Shirakami trains, I recommend this one!
 There is also free wifi available on board.

 Resort Shirakami Aoike Train.
 (Image credit: JR East / Carissa Loh)